Post No. 11, What I want in an EV.

 And, hey, an auto-manufacturer exec or two just might read this.

-It’s no use to me unless it is 4 WD, and can creep up very rough and very, very steep.
+It is no use to me unless it is 4 WD, good on sand, snow and ice, and able to creep up very rough and very, very steep.
 Raised or variable suspension, please.
 A motor on each wheel might be the easiest way to do 4x4, and would improve steering and traction, as well.

-I’d like at least 400 miles plug-in range, so I have at least 300, for a while, as the batteries fade.
-With Al-ions, that shouldn’t be a problem; they should weigh 1/3 as much for the same energy.
+I need a bare minimum of 400 miles plug-in range, so I have at least 300, for a while, as the batteries fade.
+That shouldn’t be a problem with Al-ions; they should weigh 1/3 as much for the same energy, and GMG is talking 600 miles range with less weight.
+That will do.

 I want something of a crush section in front of my tender old body.
 Under the hood is where the Aluminum-air range extender battery goes.
 When there isn’t an Al-air in place, it could be a good place to haul groceries, luggage … .
 I want Al-airs with the oil-flood feature developed at MIT, which prevents the battery discharging between uses, please.
 Unless Al-ions give me 900 miles plug-in range, in which case I won’t need the range extender.